scala/scala-lang/blog/_posts/2016-08-09-the-scala-library-reaches-beta.md

 The Index is also similar to a DNS (Domain Name Server).
 With a project or artifact name, you can find the exact release to paste into your sbt, Gradle, or Maven builds.

-One can imagine many more features for us to include in Scaladex, such.
+One can imagine many more features for us to include in Scaladex– for example, an API that tools could query Scaladex for compatibility information between libraries.
 As always, if you have any ideas or wishes, let us know in our [Gitter channel](https://gitter.im/scalacenter/scaladex)!

 ## How does it work?